A long time ago. The Brigantes.

 1964 Derailment of sleeper express at Wakefield Road Bridge.
 Started at Rothwell Haigh.
 Caused by empty milk tanker marshalled next to the diesel loco.

 1967 Leeds Central closed.
-All traffic at Leeds City.
-End of 1967 service via Cudworth to Sheffield.
+All trains at Leeds City.
+End of 1967 service via Cudworth to Sheffield ends.
 Was operated by steam until 1967.

 1970 Pay Trains introduced.
 Woodlesford becomes an unstaffed halt.